hiroakif93/bclconvert/README.md

 1. Download `bclconvert.Dockerfile`.
 2. Run the following commnad:
 `docker build -f bclconvert.Dockerfile -t bclconvert .`
+  -f: path to Dockerfile
+  -t: container name
 3. To verify that the image was built correctly, run:
 `docker run --rm bclconvert -V`
 This will print the BCL Convert version.
+  --rm: remove the container after the command finishes
+  -V: a option of bclconvert printing the version.

 ## Run
 Run the following command (e.g., for NovaSeq X Plus):